 Our dogs sleep in the tent with us, but it’s totally up to you and where your dog prefers to sleep.
 Some dogs are more comfortable sleeping outside on a blanket, while others may prefer to have their own tent or sleep in the car for a secure, quiet space.
-The idea of a personal tent for dogs may seem ridiculous, but they do exist!
+The idea of a personal dog friendly tent for dogs may seem ridiculous, but they do exist!

 In our set up, each dog has their own dog bed or sleeping bag, set up at our feet or in between us in the tent.
 This gives each one a place to go when they want to chill and keeps them from commandeering our beds.

 I love, love, love this bag.
 LOVE.
 Not only does it come in my favorite shade of blue and therefore match all of my other camping gear, it’s just simply well-designed.
 Company founder, Rachel Bauman designed the bed after a scary incident with her dog, River.

 On a backpacking trip on Mt.
 Hood, the chilly night temperatures left River shaking with cold all night, so she set out to make the best backpacking dog specific bed ever.

 The DoggyBag is really two bags in one.
 The top and bottom layers snap together to form a cozy sleeping bag or come apart if you just want a thinner layer or if you have two dogs.
 It fits easily into a stuff sack that is about the size of a small sleeping bag.